SaiKhaushik/Project0/Vulnerabilities.md

 ## 1. Eavesdropping Attack

-### Description
-An attacker intercepts wireless communication and attempts to read sensitive information from transmitted packets without modifying them.

-### Objective
-Recover plaintext such as GPS coordinates, commands, or telemetry.

-### Defense
-ChaCha20 encrypts all payload data, making intercepted packets appear as random ciphertext.
+In this attack, an attacker listens to the communication between the Ground Control Station (GCS) and the UAV to capture transmitted data.
+The message is encrypted using ChaCha20 before transmission, so the intercepted packet only contains ciphertext.

 ### Result
-✅ Blocked – No plaintext information is exposed.

----
+The attacker cannot read any plaintext information from the captured packet.

 ## 2. Packet Tampering Attack

-### Description
-An attacker captures a legitimate encrypted packet and modifies one or more bits before forwarding it to the receiver.
+In this attack, one or more bits of an encrypted packet are modified before it reaches the receiver.

-### Objective
-Alter commands without knowing the encryption key.

-### Defense
-Poly1305 authentication verifies packet integrity.
-Any modification changes the authentication tag.
+Poly1305 verifies the integrity of every received packet.
+Even a single-bit modification changes the authentication tag.

 ### Result
-✅ Blocked – MAC verification fails and the packet is discarded.
+The modified packet fails authentication and is discarded.

----

 ## 3. Forged Packet Attack

-### Description
 An attacker creates a completely fake encrypted packet and sends it to the receiver.

-### Objective
-Inject unauthorized commands into the communication channel.

-### Defense
-Without the shared secret key, the attacker cannot generate a valid Poly1305 authentication tag.
+Since the attacker does not possess the secret key, a valid Poly1305 authentication tag cannot be generated.

 ### Result
-✅ Blocked – Forged packets are rejected.

----
+The forged packet is rejected by the receiver.

 ## 4. Man-in-the-Middle (MITM) Injection

-### Description
-An attacker positions themselves between the sender and receiver, intercepting and modifying packets before forwarding them.

-### Objective
-Manipulate transmitted commands while remaining undetected.

-### Defense
+The attacker intercepts the communication, modifies the packet, and forwards it to the receiver.
-Every packet is authenticated using Poly1305.
-Any modification invalidates the MAC.
+Every encrypted packet is authenticated before decryption.
+Any modification causes authentication failure.

 ### Result
-✅ Blocked – Modified packets fail authentication.

----
+The modified packet is detected and dropped.

 ## 5. Command Spoofing Attack

-### Description
-An attacker attempts to send fake drone commands pretending to be a legitimate Ground Control Station.
+The attacker attempts to send fake drone commands pretending to be the Ground Control Station.

-### Objective
-Take control of the drone by issuing unauthorized commands.

-### Defense
-Only devices possessing the correct secret key can generate valid authenticated packets.
+Only packets authenticated using the correct secret key are accepted by the receiver.

 ### Result
-✅ Blocked – Spoofed commands are rejected.
+Unauthorized commands are rejected.

----

 ## 6. Replay Attack

-### Description
-An attacker records a legitimate encrypted packet and retransmits it later.

-### Objective
-Repeat previously valid commands.

-### Defense
-Every packet uses a unique nonce.
-Previously used nonces are stored and rejected if reused.
+A previously captured valid packet is transmitted again by the attacker.
+The receiver stores previously used nonces and rejects duplicate ones.

 ### Result
-✅ Blocked – Duplicate packets are detected immediately.
+Replayed packets are detected immediately.

----

 ## 7. Predictable Nonce Attack

-### Description
-An attacker analyzes nonce generation hoping to predict future nonces.

-### Objective
-Exploit predictable nonces to weaken encryption.

-### Defense
+This attack checks whether the generated nonces follow a predictable pattern.
-Random cryptographically secure nonce generation ensures uniqueness and unpredictability.
+Cryptographically secure random nonce generation ensures that every encryption uses a unique nonce.

 ### Result
-✅ Blocked – Generated nonces remain unique.
+All generated nonces remain unique.

----

 ## 8. Token Brute Force Attack

-### Description
-An attacker repeatedly guesses authentication tokens.
+The attacker repeatedly guesses authentication tokens hoping to obtain a valid one.

-### Objective
-Gain unauthorized access by guessing a valid token.

-### Defense
-Large token space (2^56) makes brute-force computationally infeasible.
+The authentication token has a large key space, making random guessing practically impossible.

 ### Result
-✅ Blocked – No successful guesses.

----
+No valid token was successfully guessed.

 ## 9. Stale Token Replay Attack

-### Description
-An attacker attempts to reuse an expired authentication token.
+An attacker attempts to authenticate using an expired authentication token.

-### Objective
-Authenticate using an old but previously valid token.

-### Defense
-Tokens include timestamps and are accepted only within a predefined validity window.
+Each token is checked against its validity period before authentication.

 ### Result
-✅ Blocked – Expired tokens are rejected.
+Expired tokens are rejected.

----

 ## 10. Rate-Limit / Lockout Attack

-### Description
-An attacker performs repeated authentication attempts to guess credentials.
+This attack performs repeated authentication attempts within a short period.

-### Objective
-Eventually authenticate through repeated failures.

-### Defense
-After multiple failed attempts, the system temporarily locks further authentication requests.
+After multiple failed attempts, the system temporarily blocks further requests.

 ### Result
-✅ Blocked – Lockout mechanism activated.

----
+Repeated attempts are automatically locked out.

 ## 11. GPS AAD Tampering Attack

-### Description
-An attacker modifies GPS coordinates that are included as Additional Authenticated Data (AAD).
+In this attack, the GPS coordinates included as Additional Authenticated Data (AAD) are modified.

-### Objective
-Redirect or manipulate drone navigation without changing the encrypted payload.

-### Defense
-AAD is authenticated by Poly1305.
-Any modification changes the authentication tag.
+The GPS coordinates are authenticated together with the encrypted message.
+Any change causes authentication failure.

 ### Result
-✅ Blocked – Authentication fails and the packet is discarded.

----
+The tampered packet is rejected.

 ## 12. Hardcoded Key Discovery

-### Description
-An attacker examines the application's source code looking for embedded encryption keys.

-### Objective
-Recover secret cryptographic keys directly from the program.
+The source code is inspected to check whether encryption keys are stored directly in the program.

-### Defense
-No cryptographic keys are hardcoded inside the source code.
+The implementation loads cryptographic keys securely instead of embedding them in the source code.

 ### Result
-✅ Blocked – No embedded keys found.
+No hardcoded encryption keys were found.

----

 ## 13. Nonce Reuse Catastrophe

-### Description
-Nonce reuse in stream ciphers can reveal information about the plaintext and compromise encryption security.

-### Objective
-Exploit reused nonces to recover encrypted data.

-### Defense
-Every encryption operation generates a fresh unique nonce, even for identical messages.

-### Result
-✅ Blocked – Identical plaintexts produce different ciphertexts every time.
+This attack checks whether the same nonce is reused during multiple encryptions, which can weaken stream cipher security.
+A fresh random nonce is generated for every encryption operation, even when encrypting identical messages.

-# Residual Hardware / Physical Attacks
+# Hardware / Physical Attacks

 ## 1. RF Jamming

-### Description
-An attacker transmits powerful radio signals on the communication frequency, preventing legitimate communication.

-### Objective
-Disrupt communication between the Ground Control Station and the UAV.
+An attacker transmits high-power radio signals to interfere with communication between the Ground Control Station and the UAV.

-### Software Defense
-None.

-### Hardware Mitigation
-- Frequency Hopping Spread Spectrum (FHSS)
+This attack cannot be prevented by encryption because the communication channel itself is disrupted.
+Hardware-based techniques such as Frequency Hopping Spread Spectrum (FHSS) are required.
-- Adaptive frequency selection
-- Directional antennas
-- Higher transmission power

 ### Result
-⚠ Cannot be prevented by encryption alone.

----
+Communication becomes unavailable until the interference is removed.

 ## 2. GPS Spoofing

-### Description
-An attacker broadcasts counterfeit GPS signals stronger than legitimate satellite signals.
+An attacker broadcasts fake GPS signals that are stronger than the legitimate satellite signals, causing the UAV to calculate an incorrect location.

-### Objective
-Cause the drone to calculate an incorrect position and navigate to a false location.

-### Software Defense
-GPS coordinates can be authenticated during transmission, but fake satellite signals cannot be detected solely through encryption.

-### Hardware Mitigation
-- Multi-constellation GNSS
-- IMU and sensor fusion
-- Anti-spoofing GNSS receivers
-- RTK GPS
+Encryption protects GPS data during transmission but cannot verify whether the received satellite signals are genuine.
+Multi-constellation GNSS and sensor fusion are commonly used to detect spoofing.

 ### Result
-⚠ Requires specialized navigation hardware.
+Requires dedicated navigation hardware for protection.

----

 ## 3. Endpoint Compromise

-### Description
-An attacker gains physical or software access to the drone or Ground Control Station.
+The attacker gains physical or software access to the UAV or the Ground Control Station and attempts to extract keys or modify the firmware.

-### Objective
-Steal secret keys, modify firmware, or bypass cryptographic protection.

-### Software Defense
-Limited.

-### Hardware Mitigation
-- Secure Boot
-- Hardware Security Module (HSM)
-- Trusted Platform Module (TPM)
-- Secure firmware signing
-- Trusted Execution Environment (TEE)

-### Result
-⚠ Cryptography cannot protect a compromised endpoint.
+Once a device is compromised, encryption alone cannot protect stored secrets.
+Secure Boot, Hardware Security Modules (HSM), and firmware verification are required.